 The movable spine is made of 24 separate movable segments giving it great mobility.
 The muscle structure of the spine is designed to connect motion between the front and hind limbs during a time when we moved about the planet on all fours.
 The muscle structure is not designed to support significant mass or to be the prime lifter of heavy loads.
 As bipedal animals we require stability of our spines and it should be held in a straight and stable position when squatting.
 The tiny joints and muscles associated with the spinal column are not designed to lift heavy loads.
 Continuously using the spine to assist in lifting loads from the ground wears out the small joints of the spine.
 Over time these joints become arthritic and the associated degeneration can cause spinal stenosis.

 Why is it common when learning to squat we attempt to perfect the hip hinge and lean forward at the torso?
-This very motion increases anterior disc pressure and it engages the erector spinae musculature as a prime lifter.
-The very things the spine is not evolved to tolerate.
-Think this is not true?
+This very motion increases anterior disc pressure and it engages the erector spinae musculature as a prime lifter: the very things the spine is not evolved to tolerate.
+Don't believe this is true?
 Ask yourself, why can I back squat more than I can front squat?
 The forward position of the torso is a result of functional lower extremity muscle weakness, lack of hip joint awareness and poor lower extremity joint control.
 This muscle weakness and poor joint control make it much easier to bend the spine forward in an attempt to lower the center of mass within the base of support rather than to bend the hips and knees appropriately.

-To prevent spinal problems avoid unsupported sitting for long periods of time, maintain a normal body mass index, maintain appropriate strength/body weight ratios, exercise with less spinal load, and learn to squat without “sticking your butt out”.
-Future blog articles will teach you to improve your core stability strength and how to squat properly.
+To prevent spinal problems avoid unsupported sitting for long periods of time, maintain a normal body mass index, maintain appropriate strength/body weight ratios, exercise with less spinal load, and learn to squat without “sticking your butt out."
+The CKC Trainer allows users to reach strength phases in their exercise regimen without causing undue stress to the spine.